someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/data-sources/collect-aws-resource-data.md

    :::info

-   This step is not necessary for [pip installs](../install-resoto/pip.md).
    Since Resoto is running on your local machine, it can access the `credentials` file directly at `~/.aws/credentials`.

    :::